(Number 36 on the 1958 Highland map - 10665 N. 6000 W.)

 In 1938 Wayne was called to serve a mission in the Central States Mission, serving in Missouri and Arkansas.
 Upon his return he married Ruby Buhler who was born January 5, 1919, in Highland to Alma Herman and Hazel Selina Loveridge Buhler, on October 16, 1940, in the Salt Lake Temple.
 Ruby worked for in the High School Office and Alpine School Board Office and at the Poultry Dressing Plant, sometimes missing school to help with family finances.
 After graduating from American Fork High she worked at Alpine Motor.

 They rented a home in Highland for about two years (Number 16 on the 1958 Highland map) where he raised chickens and worked for Utah Poultry in American Fork, riding his bike to work.
-They then moved to Number 21 for while then built their home at Number 79 (on the 1958 Highland map), living in the basement for a few years before building above.
+They then moved to Number 21 for awhile.
+Then they built their home at Number 79 (on the 1958 Highland map), living in the basement for a few years before building above.
 Wayne worked for the Sugar Factory in West Jordan each fall and raised peas and tomatoes for the Pleasant Grove Cannery.
 In 1951 he began working at Geneva Steel, still raising tomatoes for the cannery each summer.
 They had 12 children: Orville, Wilford, Karen, Paul, Ivan, Clark, Ruth, Joy, Bonnie (who drowned in the irrigation ditch at 1 ½ years), Lynn, Jewel (stillborn) and Eugene.

 Ruby worked in every organization of the Church, starting at age twelve, as secretary, organist, teacher and counselor.
 She was very active in the genealogy program for over 24 years.
 She passed away October 14, 1977, from cancer.

 Wayne spent many years in the Sunday School organization and was a very faithful home teacher.
-To illustrate: one time when he was ready to go home teaching his partner was unavailable so he was going to go alone but as he was leaving there was a man jogging past his home.
+To illustrate: one time when he was ready to go home teaching his partner was unavailable so he was going to go alone, but as he was leaving there was a man jogging past his home.
 He stopped him and asked if he was LDS.
 The man said yes so he asked if he would go home teaching with him and he did - a total stranger!
 Wayne married LaVerle Neves Makin September 20, 1980.
 She was born February 1, 1921, in Burlington, Wyoming, to Wilford Trane and Mary Eliza Carling Neves.
 They had more than twenty eight years together before he died June 6, 2009.
 LaVerle passed September 8, 2013.

 Source: HIGHLAND HISTORY: A compilation by Charles T Greenland II for the Highland Historical Society